Darshan-Tank6/File-Upload-Download-Delete/README.md

 # File-Upload-Download-Delete
 File Upload to MongoDB with Node.js

-This project is a simple Node.js application that allows users to upload PDF files to a MongoDB database.
-It provides an API for file uploads and serves as a basic example of how to handle file storage and retrieval in a Node.js application.
+This project is a simple Node.js application that allows users to upload download and delete PDF files to a MongoDB database.
+It provide API for tasks and serves as a basic example of how to handle file storage and retrieval in a Node.js application.

 ## Table of Contents